 }

 That's it!
-Just use the collection as you would do with any other thread-safe list.
-The methods are thread-safe, so you don't need to lock before adding or removing an item to the collection nor when enumerating it.
+Use the collection as you would any other thread-safe list.
+The methods are thread-safe, so you don't need to lock before adding or removing items from the collection, or when enumerating it.

 Using this collection, you don't have to worry about the UI thread in the view-model or the code-behind!